strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 │ └───etc
 ```

-**Note:** Images are not linked outside the documentation, but **can** link to an image saved in a different directory.
-Mainly if the image already exists.
+**Note:** Images **can** link to an image saved in a different directory.
+Especially if the image already exists.
+Images included in the documentation must not link to external images but be images downloaded into the appropriate folders (as above).

+#### Summary

 These above guidelines illustrate how to add pages, images, and the structure of the documentation.
-The documentation is in a language called [Markdown](https://guides.github.com/features/mastering-markdown/), you can do this [Markdown Tutorial](https://www.markdowntutorial.com) to learn how to use Markdown.
+The documentation is written in [Markdown](https://guides.github.com/features/mastering-markdown/), you can follow this [Markdown Tutorial](https://www.markdowntutorial.com) to learn more.

 ### Submitting new documentation